MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     >**Tip**: To actually run the code in your own environment, you will need to follow the setup and configuration instructions shared at the start of the code sample.
     ><details>
     ><summary>Click to see those instructions:</summary>
     >Create a Python file in a code editor such as Visual Studio Code and call it sample.py.
 Make sure you have Python 3.9 or later installed.
 Navigate to the directory containing this file in your terminal.
-Install dependencies:
+Install dependencies in the terminal with the command:
     > `python -m pip install azure-ai-contentunderstanding azure-identity`.
-Then run the script in the terminal with the command: python sample.py
+Then run the script in the terminal with the command: `python sample.py`.
     ></details>

 ## Summary